Financial Aid Office

 - Possess a high school diploma (or its equivalent) or be at least 18 years of age and able to demonstrate an ability to benefit from college-level instruction if enrolled in an eligible program prior to July 1, 2012.
 If the student enrolls for the first time after July 1, 2012, he or she must have a high school diploma or its equivalent.

-- Be enrolled in an eligible program leading to a certificate, a degree, or transfer.
+- Be enrolled in an eligible program leading to a degree, transfer, or gainful employment.

 - Maintain financial aid Satisfactory Academic Progress (SAP).

 - Not be in default on a federal student loan or owe a repayment of federal grant funds.

 Students enrolled less than half-time are not eligible for student loan programs, Cal Grant, FSEOG, or FWS.

 Financial Aid Satisfactory Academic Progress (SAP)

 In accordance with federal regulations, a Satisfactory Academic Progress (SAP) policy is in place at MiraCosta College.
 Student performance is reviewed at the end of each term.
 Students must complete their goal within 150 percent of the normal units required for that program while maintaining a 70 percent completion rate [units completed (UC) ÷ units attempted (UA)] and an overall 2.0 GPA.
 These standards must be met to be eligible for financial aid initially and on a continuing basis regardless of previous financial aid history.
 SAP covers all federal programs, including Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Work Study (FWS), and Direct Loans.
 The SAP policy also applies to the state Cal Grant programs.

 The complete Financial Aid Satisfactory Academic Progress policy is available on the Financial Aid Office website.